nel-nuss/FOSSGIS-Project/README.md

 This script will reproject your downloaded layers into a new Coordinate reference System, rasterize them and generate proximity rasters.

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
-2. Type reproject_rasterize.bat to execucte the next script.
+2. Type reproject_rasterize.bat to execute the next script.

-You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_
+You will obtain intermediate files with the prefix reproj_ and raster_ as well as proxim_.